 1. How many transactions do you do in a month?

 You may also want to try the agency service route.
 I run a bookkeeping and accounting firm that offers virtual bookkeeping.
 It is a boutique accounting firm that caters to e-commerce businesses and start-ups.
-We offer a flat fee of $500 per month bookkeeping package using QuickBooks online and covers all your accounting and finance needs.
+We offer a flat fee of $500 per month bookkeeping package using QuickBooks online and cover all your accounting and finance needs.

 2. Do you have a tax preparer?